actualquak/School-View/README.md

 ![Pannellum Demo](https://raw.githubusercontent.com/actualquak/School-View/main/README.md-images/pannellum.png "Pannellum Demo")

 ### Traditional web languages
 This was a mistake.
 The web is a horrible place to develop, from CSS bugs to JS stuffups to HTML's bad syntax.
-We should've used a framework such as Ruby on Rails.
+We should've used a framework such as Ruby on Rails (which we did in our second website).
 Here's what we did with each of these languages
 - HTML5 (Skeleton)
   + The video element
   + The iframe - this is needed to display the pannellum widget